trick77/bc-src/README.md

 # When open source?

 Since the Overline (ex.
-Block Collider) chose not to open source their miner's ES6 code and tool chain (even though they're oliged to), here's a repository with the current code of the miner' post-transpiled JavaScript code extracted from the official Docker images.
+Block Collider) team chose not to open source their miner's ES6 code and tool chain (even though they're oliged to), here's a repository with the current code of the miner' post-transpiled JavaScript code extracted from the official Docker images.

 All versions/tags are pushed to https://hub.docker.com/r/trick77/bcnode/tags?page=1&ordering=last_updated